Kimballs/MiniLMS/z_development_notes.md

 # Development Notes

-## Purpose
-This document is a collection of random notes related to the Mini Library Management System project.
+This document is a collection of random notes related to the Mini Library Management System (MiniLMS) project.
-Markdown format was chosen for its simplicity and effectiveness in creating and saving documentation.

 ## Log Entries

 ### Sunday, November 6th

-[Add your notes or updates for November 6th here.]
+- Entries pending for the day.

 ### Sunday, November 5th

-Today, I discovered the usefulness of the Markdown language, which uses the `.md` extension.
-It appears to be the ideal choice for creating and saving project documentation.
-Although I'm still getting acquainted with its features and syntax, it seems promising for maintaining clear and organized project notes.
+- Note 1: Discovered the usefulness of the Markdown language for documentation, which uses the `.md` extension.

-[Further notes for November 5th...]
+- Note 2: Utilized Git for version control.
+Used the commands `git add .` to stage changes and `git commit -m "Initial commit"` to commit the staged changes with a descriptive message.
+- Note 3: Additional notes or observations for the day can be added here.